 We require minimum 2 faculty/staff leaders in each group before, during, and after the retreat experience.
 These individuals need to be part of the preparation and follow-up process, even if a student leader is the primary group facilitator.
 Ideally, at least one of these leaders (or the student leader) should be comfortable with conversational Spanish.
 Leaders should be role models and be able to facilitate formal and informal reflections with students about their experiences in Ecuador.
 They are expected to demonstrate positive attitudes and behaviors.
 Leaders must comply with all RdC policies in country and work with our staff to ensure each member of their group does so as well.
 They should maintain strong and timely communication between their group participants and the RdC volunteers and staff.

 Airfare to and from Ecuador is not included in the participant fee.
 Cost can vary depending on the departure city, time of year, and other factors.

-All arrival times and dates must be approved by Rostro de Cristo.
-If you decide to book flights for your group through a different agency, you must contact Rostro de Cristo before making reservations in order to determine agreed upon arrival and departure times with our staff.
-RdC must approve flight scheduled before purchase and may ask that a reservation be changed if not done so due to conflicts with other commitments.
-All costs associated with changing airfares will be paid by the group.
+Arrival and Departure Schedule: All arrival times and dates must be confirmed and approved by Rostro de Cristo prior to booking.
+You must contact Rostro de Cristo before making reservations in order to determine agreed upon arrival and departure times with our staff.
+If a change in itinerary is required all costs associated will be paid by the group.
 Both dates and times of flights are important logistical considerations to ensure that we avoid potential scheduling conflicts and that we are able to provide a warm welcome and heartfelt goodbye for our groups in Ecuador.